toybz/Introduction-To-Software-Development-Article/part3.md

  Android app development:

-Native android apps are developed using Java or Kotlin programming language.They are developed using Android Studio IDE and are  published to the android playstore.
+Native android apps are developed using Java or Kotlin programming language.They are developed using Android Studio IDE and are  published and distributed on  the google  playstore .

 Tutorials for Android Development: